rotki/rotki/docs/usage_guide.rst

 Figure out which asset caused the price not found.
 Then check the historical price caches and make sure you have the historical price cache for that asset pair created.
 For example if you are creating a GBP profit/loss report and the asset is GNO then make sure to create the GNO -> GBP historical price cache.
 See :ref:`manage-historical-price-cache` on how to do it.

-Analytics
+Statistics
 **********

-If you have a premium subscription you can get analytics on all your assets and trades.
+If you have a premium subscription you can get statistics on all your assets and trades.

 .. note::
-    The starting point of the for these analytics will be when you started using the application as rotki takes balance snapshots daily.
+    The starting point of these statistics will be when you started using the application as rotki takes balance snapshots daily.
 We also plan to provide analytics on data before that in a best effort basis as detailed in `this <https://github.com/rotki/rotki/issues/1379>`_ issue.

-Click on the analytics page on the left sidebar to go to your analytics page.
+Click on the statistics page on the left sidebar to go to your statistics page.

 Since rotki is tracking all your assets over time the first thing you can see is a value/time graph of your entire net value.